-- Machine tools for which both the radial direction deflection and axial direction deflection are less than 0.0004 millimeters per single rotation of the spindle - ii.
-Machine tools with straightness of less than 2 seconds over a travel distance exceeding 300 millimeters - (c) Machine tools capable of grinding that fall under any of the following 1. or - 2. (excluding those that fall under any of the following 3. through 5.) - 1.
-Machine tools with a linear axis positioning precision of 0.003 millimeters or less when measured according to the method of measurement specified by International Standard ISO 230-2:1997, and with 3 or 4 axes capable of controlling contour - 2.
-Machine tools with 5 or more axes capable of controlling contour - 3.
-External cylindrical grinders, internal cylindrical grinders or internal external cylindrical grinders designed to grind a cylinder with an external diameter or length of less than 150 millimeters - 4.
-Machine tools designed for use as jig grinders that do not have a Z axis or W axis with positioning precision of less than 0.003 millimeters when measured according to the method of measurement specified by International Standard ISO 230-2:1997 - 5.
-Flat surface grinders - (d) Machine tools capable of electrical discharge machining (excluding wire electrical discharge machining) with 2 or more rotational axes capable of controlling contour - (e) Machine tools capable of liquid jet machining, electron beam machines or laser beam machines with two or more rotational axes that fall under any of the following categories 1. or 2. - 1.
-Machine tools or machines capable of controlling contour - 2.
-Machine tools or machines with rotational axis positioning precision of less than 0.003 degrees when measured according to the method of measurement specified by International Standard ISO 230-2:1997 - (f) Machine tools that were designed exclusively for the manufacture of any of the following - 1.
-Gears - 2.
-Crank shafts or cam shafts - 3.
-Tools or blades - 4.
-Extruder worms - 5.
-Gemstones - (iii) Among machine tools (limited to those that can process metals, ceramics or composite materials) to which an electronic controller can be attached and are capable of deep bore drilling or lathe turning (limited to those that are capable of deep bore drilling), those that can bore a hole to a depth exceeding
+- 4. machine tools exclusively designed for fly cutting that fall under any of the following i. and ii.: - i. machine tools for which both the radial direction deflection and axial direction deflection are less than 0.0004 millimeters per single rotation of the spindle; - ii. machine tools with straightness of less than 2 seconds over a travel distance exceeding 300 millimeters; - (c) machine tools capable of grinding that fall under any of the following 1. or - 2. (excluding those that fall under any of the following 3. through 5.): - machine tools with a linear axis positioning precision of 0.003 millimeters or less in terms of any one or more of the axes when measured according to the method of measurement specified by International Standard ISO 230-2:2006, and with 3 or 4 axes capable of controlling contour; - 2. machine tools with 5 or more axes capable of controlling contour; - 3. external cylindrical grinders, internal cylindrical grinders or internalexternal cylindrical grinders designed to grind a cylinder with an external diameter or length of less than 150 millimeters; - 4. machine tools designed for use as jig grinders that do not have a Z axis or W axis with positioning precision of less than 0.003 millimeters when measured according to the method of measurement specified by International Standard ISO 230-2:2006; - 5. flat surface grinders; - (d) machine tools capable of electrical discharge machining (excluding wire electrical discharge machining) with 2 or more rotational axes capable of controlling contour; - (e) machine tools capable of liquid jet machining, electron beam machines or laser beam machines with two or more rotational axes that fall under any of the following categories 1. or 2.: - 1. machine tools or machines capable of controlling contour; - 2. machine tools or machines with rotational axis positioning precision of less than 0.003 degrees when measured according to the method of measurement specified by International Standard ISO 230-2:2006; - (f) machine tools that were designed exclusively for the manufacture of any of the following: - 1. gears; - 2. crank shafts or cam shafts; - 3. tools or blades; - 4. extruder worms; - 5. gemstones;